hashicorp/terraform-website/README.md

 ## Deploying Changes to [terraform.io][]

+- **For changes in this repo:** Merge the PR to master, and the site will automatically deploy in about 20m. 🙌
-- **If your changes can be deployed any time in the next day or two:** merge the PR and don't sweat it.
+- **For changes in hashicorp/terraform or terraform-providers/anything:** Merge the PR to master.
+Then, either:
+    - Wait for the next release of the project in question.
+The changes will be deployed automatically.
+    - If you don't want to wait for a release, cherry-pick the commit(s) to that repo's `stable-website` branch and push.
+Then, either:
+        - Wait for the next unrelated site deploy (probably happening in a couple hours), which will pick up your changes automatically.
-- **If you need your changes deployed immediately:** merge the PR and ask someone in the #proj-terraform-docs channel to do a manual deploy.
+        - Do a manual CircleCI build or ask someone in the #proj-terraform-docs channel to do so.

-The [terraform.io][] site gets deployed by a CI job, currently managed by HashiCorp's internal TeamCity instance.
-This job can be run manually by many people within HashiCorp, and also runs automatically whenever a new version of Terraform or a provider is released.
+The [terraform.io][] site gets deployed by a CI job, currently managed by CircleCI.
+This job can be run manually by many people within HashiCorp, and also runs automatically whenever a user in the HashiCorp GitHub org merges changes to master.
+(Note that Terraform releases and provider releases create sync commits to terraform-website, which will trigger a deploy.)
 In practice, the site gets deployed a few times a day.

-If you have TeamCity access, the job is under "Terraform OSS -> OSS Release -> 2.
-Deploy Website".

 ## Running the Site Locally